Blasstah/MCSD/README.md

 - Since I'm still learning, more things could change if I discover a better / more efficient way do to something/

 ## Bugs and other Issues
-If you happen to find some bugs, or things you think could've been changed, create an issue.
+If you find some bugs, vulnerabilities, or things you think could've been changed, I'll be glad if you create an issue.